-Chapter 4 Advanced Features Of the 87/232 Display
+Chapter 4 Advanced Features Of the 87/708 Display

-The 87/232 has been designed in such a way that it can be customized to meet a users specific requirements.
+The 87/708 has been designed in such a way that it can be customized to meet an users specific requirements.
 The unit is shipped from the factory set to DIP switch settings.
-The DIP switch settings allow the user to select the baud rate (300, 1200, 9600, or 19200), number of data bits (7 or 8), line terminator (<CR> or <LF>), and Unit Address (0 to 14 or Terminator Only).
+The DIP switch settings allow the user to select the baud rate (300, 1200, 9600, or 19200), number of data bits (7 or 8), line terminator (<CR> or <LF>), 12 / 24 hour clock, seconds indicator, communications protocol and Transmit frequency.
 The DIP switch settings have been selected so that a majority of users can setup the display with minimal effort.

 Additional settings such as right justified data, leading zeroes blanked, and no fixed decimal point are programmed at the factory and are not DIP switch selectable.
-Applications that do not fit the DIP switch settings can be accommodated by using VDP4 to customize the operation of the 87/232 display.
+Applications that do not fit the DIP switch settings can be accommodated by using VDP4 to customize the operation of the 87/708 display.
 VDP4 is a WindowsTM based utility that is available from Vorne.
 To bypass the DIP switch settings, DIP switch 2 should be set to VDP4 (off).
-Setting the unit to VDP4 settings allows the unit to operate with the settings that are stored in a EEPROM on the displays logic board.
+Setting the unit to VDP4 settings allows the unit to operate with the settings that are stored in a EEPROM.